 A Finnish Member asked how foreign nationals were accommodated within the subsidised housing scheme.

 Mr Maphisa explained that naturalised foreign nationals i.e. those who were South African citizens qualified for state subsidy.

-The Chairperson replied that the Constitution stipulated that any person legally living in South Africa could rent or buy property anywhere in the country.
+The Chairperson replied that the Constitution stipulated that any person legally living in

 Ms M Njobe (COPE) concurred with the Chairperson regarding the number of people who could live in a particular household.
 Some household owners sometimes hosted relatives from rural areas who came to the cities and towns looking for work.
 She recommended that the Committee and the Department should look at the issue of the number of people per household.

 Mr Maphisa explained that there were lots of families that were living in the backyards of the other people’s properties.
 Some people lived in backyards because the number of people exceeded the capacity of the house to accommodate them.
 Utilities like water, sewerage and electricity were therefore unable to cope with the large numbers of users.
 In the rural areas the problem was the non existence of infrastructure.
 The President had mentioned in the 2012 State of the Nation Address that rural infrastructure development would be a priority.